levmetal/PLAYERSOUND/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 > **⚠️ WARNING:** The app PlayerSound deployed at [http://playersound.vercel.app](http://playersound.vercel.app) sometimes may have problems due to backend issues and YouTube's API policies.
 You can use the complete functions on a local server as described above.
+REPO SERVER: [https://github.com/levmetal/YT-AUDIO](https://github.com/levmetal/YT-AUDIO)